Fine-Tuning Masked Diffusion for Provable Self-Correction: Experiments

 \textbf{Setup.} We take LLaDA-$8$B-Instruct~\citep{nie2025large}, an open-sourced $8$B MDM.
 While freezing the backbone, we add an additional head and a LoRA adapter~\citep{hu2022lora}, for a total of $\approx 250$M trainable parameters.
-We fine-tune it using the PRISM loss on the opc-sft-stage2~\citep{Huang2024OpenCoderTO} ($0.1$M pairs) for $100$ epochs.
-Fine-tuning completes in $\approx 30$ hours on $12$ H100 GPUs.
+We fine-tune it using the PRISM loss on the opc-sft-stage2~\citep{Huang2024OpenCoderTO} ($0.1$M pairs) for $100$ epochs, which takes $\approx 30$ hours on $12$ NVIDIA H100 GPUs.

+\textbf{Results.} We evaluate the resulting model in a zero-shot setting on MBPP~\citep{austin2021program} and HumanEval~\citep{chen2021evaluating}, a challenging Python coding benchmarks.
+As shown in Table~\ref{tab:llada}, PRISM outperforms ReMDM and ReMDM-conf across different numbers of sampling steps.
+We detail training and inference configurations in Appendix~\ref{appendix:configs},~\ref{appendix:llada}.